 What I love about his character is that Waltz portrays him as a completely blank slate which enables the viewer to project themselves into the movie.

-Leth is bald, he has no eyebrows and overall has a very neutral look about him, with his main character trait being that of that neurotic misfit that we are deep down but struggle to admit.
-He is a walking contradiction, he lives by himself waiting for a phone call to explain meaning of life.
+Leth is bald, he has no eyebrows and overall has a very neutral look about him, (although with a hint of a Polish look about him) with his main character trait being that of a neurotic misfit that we all are deep down but struggle to admit.
+He is a walking contradiction, he lives by himself working from a console which he completely plugs into, fixed as if he were playing a casino online game, waiting for a phone call to explain meaning of life.
 He’s disconnected from world, suffers from overpowering thoughts of death and is in a true existential crisis.
 Yet he’s pulled back to the confines of the world that he lives in because by his human urges.
-His accent and appearance could easily lead you to believe that Leth is Polish, and given his addiction to being sat at his terminal you could be mistaken for believing that he is an online casino gambler, or as the Polish would say kasyno online, but his origin remains unconfirmed and at the terminal it is purely business!

 The mise-en-scène is visually arresting littered with symbol and hidden meanings all combing to provide a social commentary on our modern day lives.
 To even begin to fathom and truly understand all of these hidden meanings multiple viewings are a prerequisite.